hichihara/neutron-specs/liberty/enable-new-agents.rst

 admin_state_up=True.
 Nova and Cinder has the setting of "enable_new_services" in each conf to disable the initial service status to archive this.

 Neutron also has a problem for the maintenance scenario.
-Neutron can prevent all users to create the resources on the node by agent's admin_state_up=False, but Neutron cannot allow admin user only to create the resources.
-Admin user generally has privilege of doing everything.
-It's strange that admin user cannot create resources on node set admin_state_up=False.
+Neutron can prevent all users to create the resources on the agent with admin_state_up=False, but Neutron usualy cannot allow admin user only to create the resources.
+Currently, if enable_services_on_agents_with_admin_state_down configuration parameter is True, admin can create the resources on the agent.

 Proposed Change
 ===============

-This proposal adds enable_new_agents config for operator maintenance to l3-agent and dhcp-agent in network node.
+This proposal adds enable_new_agents config for operator maintenance to l3-agent and dhcp-agent in network nodes.
 Neutron agent's admin_state_up is controlled by this config while starting.

 * Neutron agent starts with admin_state_up=True when enable_new_agents=True.
   This behaviour is general.